AlanDKlein/Evaluate-news-nlp/README.md

 - Using APIs and creating requests to external urls

 ## Tools and services used for the project:
-Webserver -- Node.js
+- Webserver -- Node.js
-Web application framework -- Express
+- Web application framework -- Express
-Build Tool -- Webpack
+- Build Tool -- Webpack

 ### Additional Weback Loaders & Plugins installed
---babel/core
+- babel/core
---babel/preset-env
+- babel/preset-env
---babel-loader
+- babel-loader
---clean-webpack-plugin
+- clean-webpack-plugin
---css-loader
+- css-loader
---html-webpack-plugin
+- html-webpack-plugin
---jest
+- jest
---mini-css-extract-plugin
+- mini-css-extract-plugin
---node-sass
+- node-sass
---optimize-css-assets-webpack-plugin
+- optimize-css-assets-webpack-plugin
---sass-loader
+- sass-loader
---style-loader
+- style-loader
---terser-webpack-plugin
+- terser-webpack-plugin
---webpack-dev-server
+- webpack-dev-server
---workbox-webpack-plugin
+- workbox-webpack-plugin

 ## The Web API
 For this project we are required to use the MeaningCloud website for the NPL processing.
 MeaningCloud has several different APIs available.
 I have chosen the Sentiment Analysis API, v2.1.